manalynx/100-days-of-code/log.md

 3- Started with the next project at FCC ,code to build a piano.\
 4- Completed coding a piano at FreeCodeCamp.

+**Thoughts**:\
-**Thoughts** Today's progress was very good compared to the past two days.
+Today's progress was very good compared to the past two days.
 I completed bulding a painting using html and CSS\
 the project focused mainly on SVG icons, CSS positioning.\
 Then i finished building a piano using html and CSS too.This project focused on media queries and pseudo selectors.\
 Some of what I learned : \